Email list cleaning: Complete your chores before playtime

 Get your list in order

-You could also segment your list based on the engagement of your contacts.
-Target the ones that have not opened your emails in the past 3 to 6 months.
-Send them a ‘we miss you’ reactivation email, and if they don't engage in that, remove them from your contact list until after the holiday season.
+Consider segmenting your list based on your user engagement metrics.
+Target those who’ve not opened your emails in the past 3–6 months.
+Send them a “We miss you!” reactivation email; if they don't engage in that, remove them from your contact list until after the holiday season.

 Ramp-up to full capacity

 Besides cleaning your list, it's important to not increase your sending frequency and volumes too quickly.
 You may think your list is performing better than ever, so you're exempt from the normal emailing rules, but that's not true.

 ISPs often become suspicious if you go from emailing your list once a week to daily and have huge spikes in your sending volume.
 While we know it's tempting to send more emails to get a higher ROI, you just need to warm the ISPs up to the idea first.
 You might look suspiciously like a spammer if you send significantly higher volumes in a short time, so take your time and slowly increase sending over a few weeks.